andreykaere/ixwindow/README.md

 - Lack of png support, but it will require compositor as well
 - Untested on multimonitors system
-- Manual specification, but seems to be unfixable at this point
+- Manual specification, but seems to be unfixable at this point, since polybar doesn't support inserting images into bar for now
 - Works only with bspwm
+- Working with relaunched polybar without `killall polybar`

 ## Thanks